 At the same time, it's hard to know if that was true or not.
 The point, though, is that Dad believed it, and he thought he was a very good writer.
 And the other reason for that was that he believed that other porn writers were copying his style and some of these pioneering uses of anatomical language (laughter) regarding sexuality.

 GROSS: So your father, initially, was selling insurance, and he quit his job to help raise money for things like your orthodontia - your braces.
 And he became a team with your mother, who typed the manuscripts.
 And I mean, like, what a huge shift in the family to go from this, like, very secure kind of job to writing pornography and having your mother type it.
 I mean, was she comfortable even reading what he was writing?

 OFFUTT: Oh, yeah.
 She was part and parcel from the beginning.
-He was a successful businessman in sales but wasn't happy.
+He was a successful businessman in sales, but wasn't happy.
 He'd always written since he was a child and wanted to write, but at age 36, he had four kids and a mortgage.
-And I needed orthodontic care and all of my siblings and me were in school, so mom had suggested that she get a job outside of the home to pay for the dental care.
+And I needed orthodontic care, and all of my siblings and me were in school, so Mom had suggested that she get a job outside of the home to pay for the dental care.
 And Dad didn't want to do that, so he - they just hatched this plan.
-And in a certain way, it's incredibly courageous for a 36-year-old person in this circumstance that he was in to just shut down a successful business and decide to be a writer.

 GROSS: The way pornography often works in families is that parents, if they read pornography, hide it from their children.